Aloo gobi with a kick

 Ingredients

-4 rice measuring cups of basmati rice
+4 rice measuring cups basmati rice

 400 g floury potatoes (such as Maris Piper or King Edward), cut into medium-sized chunks